valkymaera/sd-channel-offset/README.md

 ## Important Notes

-- **Channel Range**: Channels 5 through 8 are not generally used by many models, though some can support up to 8.
-They’re included here for completeness, but won't always do anything.
+- **Channel Range**: Channels 5 through 8 are not generally used, though supposedly some can support up to 8.
+They’re included here for completeness, but will rarely do anything in my experience.
 - **RNG Intercept**: This extension works by intercepting `rng.py`’s `ImageRNG.next()` method and adding the requested offsets into the generated noise.
 Other extensions doing similar intercepts may conflict.
 - **Model/Prompt Sensitivity**: Different models and prompts may respond more or less sensitively to channel offsets.